stochastical/stochastical/README.md

 Currently an AI researcher at Commonwealth Bank AI Labs.
 Incoming MPhil Advanced Computer Science student at the University of Cambridge.

+Code here is lovingly crafted by myself, it is not AI slop.
+All mistakes are, as always, my own.

 ## Recent posts

 This updates live every day with the newest articles from my blog.[^1]